olivierfriard/DORIS_doc/index.rst

    :width: 80%

-The total distances can be exported in a TSV file with the **Distances** button:
+The total distances for every tracked objects can be exported in a TSV file with the **Distances** button:

 .. image:: images/distances.png
    :alt: Distances